 You need to clearly display your reasoning (i.e. the logic used to reach your conclusion).
 If necessary proceed step by step to demonstrate the process used you have used, based on the evidence before you, to reach a logical conclusion.
 You need to comment on the relationship between the offered explanation for each injury (if there is one) and the examination findings and/or investigation results.
-In situations when a patient has multiple injuries it is usually appropriate to consider injury patterns in addition to considering the cause of individual injuries.
+In situations when a patient has multiple injuries it may be appropriate to consider injury patterns in addition to, or instead of, considering the cause of individual injuries.